abrazaola/Bilbot/README.md

 ### How to run

-This project is fully Dockerized and orchestrated with Docker Compose.
+This project is fully Dockerized and orchestrated with Docker Compose, is mandatory to have previously installed both.

 Build the images: